Alexander-Nasuta/kioptipack-blueprints/docs/source/blueprints/blueprint-model-serving.md

 2. **Mongo Database Service**: This service connects to a MongoDB database and listens for incoming data messages from the FastIoT broker.
 Upon receiving data, it saves the raw data to a specified collection in the MongoDB database.
 3. **Data Processing Service**: This service periodically fetches raw data from the MongoDB database via the Database Service, processes it using a predefined data processing pipeline, and stores the processed data back in the database.
 4. **Pytorch Training Service**: This service retrieves the processed data from the Database Service, trains a regression model using PyTorch, and logs the training process, results and model weights to a mlflow server.
+5. **Pytorch Serving Service**: This service loads the trained PyTorch model from the mlflow server and serves it via the FastIoT broker for inference.
+6. **ML Consumer Service**: This service consumes predictions by querying the Pytorch Serving Service via the FastIoT broker.

 For details about the data processing pipeline, please refer to the *Data Processing Blueprint*.